It takes skill, experience, and practice to control the temperature of your grill or smoker accurately and consistently for quality cooking.

 More Fuel, More Heat

 If you use briquettes as fuel, Kingsford has some recommendations to set up your fire and quantity of briquettes for various levels of heat.
+We also have a guide on the amount of charcoal you should use for different purposes.

 They estimate that a typical chimney fire starter holds 100 briquettes.
-A full chimney of burning briquettes will give you temperatures of 450°F to 550°F right away.
+A full chimney of burning briquettes will give you temperatures of 450 °F to 550 °F right away.
 If you want lower temperatures for longer cooks, start with less and feed the fire as you go.

 Another thing you want to consider when controlling the fuel is the depth or how many layers of briquettes in the grill.